 I refuse to be with someone who does not value me.

 My ex pointed out all the things about me that made me like other women.
 But he failed to recognize the things that are me.
 And if he cannot differentiate me from those other women then that is a guarantee that you are not meant to be with me.
+I don’t need to see myself as special, he should see me as special.
 I think a lot of men just look at women on a surface level and make the determination to be with them or not, based on what they have or what they look like.
 Well if that is what those men want then they can have it.
 I want my man to see me, what I have to offer, and value it.
-Not try to take me out on a date (or to their house), try to sleep with me, and when I refuse make it seem like something is wrong with me!

 I refuse to get into another bad relationship.

-If you want a poster child for bad relationships then I think you are looking at her.
+If you want a poster child for bad relationships then I think you are looking at her (Click here to see my bad dating stories part 1 and here to see my bad dating stories part 2).
 I used to think that a bad relationship was better than any relationship.
 And honestly I did not even see it as a bad relationship.
 I used to think that all of the dysfunctional behavior I had in a relationships were normal.
 The lying, the hacking into my man’s phone only to find out that he was cheating with other women, or the running into other women that my man was having sex with at the time.
 I use to think that all that was normal.
 I don’t want that.
 And I refuse to get into another situation where I am on edge wondering what in the world my man is up to.

 I want something that is more about sex.